 Of course, there are times when you will want to assign partners either by ability or because of behavioral issues.
 When you assign, plan your pairings ahead of time and have a list ready.
 Be clear that the list is nonnegotiable.

 Give Clear Instructions

 Circulate as your students work.
-Keep an eye out for pairs that are struggling and try to head of problems before they occur.
+Keep an eye out for pairs that are struggling and try to head off problems before they occur.
 You may also be able to help to mediate when two partners cannot agree.
-Be sure to comment on partners that are working well together.
+Be sure to comment on partners who are working well together.

 Help Struggling Students

 Partner work can be challenging for some students.
 Perhaps they have other issues, such as ADHD or Asperger’s, that make working with others difficult, or perhaps they are struggling academically or have emotional issues.
 Whatever the case, ask yourself if there is any way you can help.
 Does your school offer any social skills counseling?
 Can you set up some kind of a token reward system to train a specific behavior?
 Would having the pair work in the hall or in another quieter environment help?
 If the child really seems to be overtaxed, would it be the end of the world if he or she sat this one out and worked on something individually?